-Not having access to menstrual products in work, school, and other public washrooms means people who get their period unexpectedly, or those who cannot afford them, are forced to miss work, school and other important events because of their periods.
-While some washrooms have sanitary product vending machines installed, they are rarely used because the person either isn’t carrying cash or cannot afford them.
+Not having access to menstrual products in work, school, and other public restrooms means people who get their period unexpectedly, or those who cannot afford them, are forced to miss work, school and other important events because of their periods.
+While some restrooms have sanitary product vending machines installed, they are rarely used because the person either isn’t carrying cash or cannot afford them.

 Coinless vending is a vending machine that does not require any money, rather users push a button and a period product is dispensed automatically.
 This eliminated the need to carry cash or find a way to gather the money, just to manage your period.

 Most businesses provide some sort of disposal bin for menstrual products.
 What many don’t know is that their menstrual disposal could be costing them more money than they know?